 Instructions

-- Preheat oven to 300 degrees F/150 degrees C. Take the cookie dough out of the fridge and cut cookies using Christmas cookie cutters.
-Save, press together, and re-roll the dough scraps (you need to chill the rolled dough before cutting the cookies again.)
+- Preheat oven to 300°F (150°C).
+Take the cookie dough out of the fridge and cut cookies using Christmas cookie cutters.
+Save, press together, and re-roll the dough scraps.
+You need to chill the rolled dough before cutting the cookies again.

 - Make a small hole in each cookie using a plastic straw.
-Arrange cookies on a baking sheet covered with parchment and bake for 20 to 25 minutes, or till the light brown color.
+Arrange cookies on a baking sheet covered with parchment and bake for 20 to 25 minutes or until light brown color.

 Notes